derekburgess/jaws/README.md

 `neosea.py` -- Run with `neosea`.
 Stores packets in a CSV file `data/packets.csv`, as well as in a local or cloud-based Neo4j db.
 Update the `batch`, `interface`, and if you use the `chum.py` script, your AWS or "exfiltration simulation IP".

 `neonet.py` -- Run with `neonet`.
 Passes `src_ip` to IPInfo and returns `org`, `hostname`, and `loc` -- Creating an Org node and OWNERSHIP relationship (relative to src_ip) to IP nodes in Neo4j. *REQUIRES your own IPInfo key.

-`transformers/openai_embedding.py` -- Takes each packet and uses OpenAI Embeddings endpoint to transform them into embeddings, storing them back on the original entities in the Neo db.
-Uses concurrent batch processing; the current settings typically hit ~80% CPU for my setup (12th gen i5). *REQUIRES OpenAI API environment variables.
+`neotransform.py` -- Takes each packet and uses either OpenAI Embeddings endpoint or Hugging Face StarCoder 2 (pulled locally, so watch out) to transform them into embeddings, storing them back on the original entities in the Neo db.
+OpenAI uses concurrent batch processing; the current settings typically hit ~80% CPU for my setup (12th gen i5).
+StarCoder locally on cuda uses processes 1 packet set at a time.
+StarCoder 2 also uses 4/8-bit quantization.

-`transformers/starcoder.py` -- Same as the other `transform_`, but uses Huggingface StarCoder and local CUDA support to store the final hidden state from StarCoder as the packet embedding.
-This came about from a recommendation to try a Code Gen LLM.
-Initial testing suggests this outperforms OpenAI/GPT embeddings in terms of embedding fidelity.
-Commentary: In hindsight, this approach makes complete sense.
-Since a code gen LLM is trained on syntax and expected to output code or guidance relative to "technology", my hypothesis is that a code gen LLM inherently understands the structure of the packet better than a GPT. *REQUIRES Huggingface access to StarCoder/Huggingface API key.

-`transformers/starcoder2_quant.py` -- Same as the other StarCoder transformer, but updated to use StarCoder2 and 4/8-bit quantization expriements.

 `neojawsx.py` -- The TOOL.
 Performs PCA on the packet embeddings, uses nearest neighbor/knee to select EPS, then clusters using DBSCAN.
 Returns a 2D scatter plot with outliers called out as red markers and labeled with `org`, `domain/DNS`, `loc`, `route (IP:port(MAC) > IP:port(MAC))`, and `size`.